Anseikan

 Flavor Profile

 Anseikan offers a light, clean flavor with a balance of sweetness and acidity.
-The flesh is firm and less juicy than smaller citrus fruits.
+The flesh has a firm, crunchy texture with well-developed citrus vesicles, giving Anseikan a pleasant crisp bite that differs from softer modern mandarins.

 Related Japanese Citrus to Compare